joemull/librarycloud-application-profile/README.md

+Note: This is a draft that is very much a work in progress!

 The below is an example of how the current document MODS Application Profile for LibraryCloud could be rendered in markdown (.md) format.
 There's a helpful [cheat sheet for markdown syntax here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 GitHub's version of Markdown is [GitHub Flavord Markdown (GFM)](https://github.github.com/gfm/).
 It allows for tables and other useful display features.